 p.s. if you are more of a marshmallow person be sure to try my sweet potato casserole with marshmallows!

 Are you making this recipe?
 I want to see!
 Don’t forget to tag me on instagram @buildyourbite and hashtag #buildyourbite with your recipe creations!

 More Thanksgiving Recipes

 - Cranberry Apple Crisp

-Be sure to follow Build Your Bite on Pinterest for all the latest delicious vegan and vegetarian recipes!
+Be sure to pin this recipe for later and follow Build Your Bite on Pinterest for all the latest delicious recipes!